fabandmina/fabandmina.github.io/content/blogs/trip/marseille.en.md

 ### Living costs
 {{< score 3 >}}

-France is a costly country compared to its neighbours, and especially at the time of writing as the conflict between Ukraine and Russia caused a surge in prices.
+In the fair country of France, where we presently reside, one cannot deny that the cost of living is steep, particularly in light of recent events.
+The tensions between Russia and Ukraine have given rise to a surge in prices that has affected even the humble household of my companion and me, who dwell in the coastal town of Marseille.

-For our household of two in Marseille, we spent between 500 and 600 euro per month for our food.
-We prepared our meals most of the time.
-We do not have meat or fishes, but we tried to shop fresh and organic products whenever possible.
-Going to a French Mediterranean style restaurant in Marseille will cost 30 euros per person in average.
-But it is possible to have a Mediterranean menu at a lower price if you visit the neighbouring towns.
+For our sustenance, we rely mainly on the fruits and vegetables of the land, as we eschew the consumption of meat and fish.
+Despite our preference for organic fare, we spend between 500 and 600 euros per month on food, as we prepare most of our meals at home.
+Should we choose to dine out at a typical Mediterranean restaurant in our city, we would expect to pay around 30 euros per person.
+However, we have found that we can procure a similar menu at a lower cost in the neighboring towns.

-Regarding our accommodation, it was a studio of about 25 square meters and the rent was about 550 euros per month, water and rubbish collection was included.
-Additionally, we paid 10 euros per month, for the house insurance.
-The apartment was conveniently located in the middle of many businesses and at the junction of several bus lines.
-As a bonus, the beach was a 30 second walk away from our doorstep.
-You can expect similar prices for this kind of accommodations inside Marseille in average.

-Electricity cost us 30 euros per month.
-However, we probably use much less power than the average household.
-For instance, we did not turn on the heater in winter.

-During our stay, we also subscribed to the internet.
-The bundle for a fiber optics connection and a 4G/5G subscription was 40 euros per month.
-However, the telecommunication offers are changing every year, and depending on your needs, you might be good with just a smartphone data plan.
+As for our dwelling, we inhabit a cozy studio that spans approximately 25 square meters.
+Our monthly rent, which includes water and waste collection, amounts to 550 euros.
+In addition, we pay a meager 10 euros per month for insurance.
+Our abode is advantageously situated amidst a bustling commercial district, with several bus routes intersecting nearby.
+Moreover, the sandy shores of the Mediterranean are a mere thirty seconds' walk from our doorstep.
+Comparable lodgings may be found throughout Marseille for a similar price.

+Our monthly electricity bill comes to a modest sum of 30 euros, owing in part to our frugal use of energy.
+In winter, for instance, we do not employ the heater.
+For our internet access, we have subscribed to a package that combines fiber optics and 4G/5G connectivity, which costs us 40 euros per month.
+However, one should note that the telecommunications market is ever-changing, and one may find that a mere smartphone data plan suffices for one's needs.

-Commuting can be cheap if you decide to subscribe to a frequent public transport plan.
-I paid 480 euros for a yearly subscription that gave me access to buses, metros, trams, rental bicycles and even local trains.
-Half of it was charged to my employer directly, as it is common practice in France.
-I would not recommend using your personal car in Marseille.
-Fuel and tolls are pricy and it is difficult to park in the downtown.
-The city council is also trying to reduce the air pollution by only allowing certain categories of cars inside the city.
+When it comes to transportation, we have opted for a public transport pass that grants us unlimited access to buses, subways, trams, rental bicycles, and local trains.
+The cost of our yearly subscription was 480 euros, with half of the sum being borne by our employer, as is customary in France.
+I would caution against using a personal vehicle in Marseille, as fuel and tolls are dear, and parking is scarce in the city center.
+The municipal authorities have also implemented measures to curtail air pollution by restricting the entry of certain types of cars into the city.

 ### Fitting in with the locals
 {{< score 5 >}}

-People in Marseille are friendly and outgoing.
-They engage with strangers easily and do not mind the language barriers.
-Also, the city is really cosmopolitan and the sight of foreigners is nothing uncommon.
-We have never encountered any troubles with the inhabitants of any sorts.
-It was rather the opposite as they often spontaneously offer assistance whenever you seem in difficulty.
-As everywhere in France, you need to be aware of pickpockets and thieves and although a few areas are to avoid, the city is mostly secure.
+In the bustling metropolis of Marseille, one cannot help but be struck by the cordiality and open-heartedness of its denizens.
+They possess an innate ability to strike up a conversation with a stranger, disregarding any linguistic barriers that may be present.
+Furthermore, the city is a veritable melting pot of cultures, and the sight of foreigners is nothing out of the ordinary.
+In all our time here, Mina and I have never encountered any unpleasantness at the hands of the locals.
+On the contrary, they are wont to offer their aid freely to any who may appear to be in need.
+It is true, however, that one must be wary of pickpockets and thieves, as is the case throughout France.
+Certain areas ought to be avoided, but on the whole, the city is a safe haven for those who traverse its streets.

 ### Weather of Marseille
 {{< score 5 >}}

- What stood out as we arrived in Marseille was its sunshine.
-The city is dry and sunny most of the year.
-The temperature does not drop in the negative in winter, and in summer, the hot weather encouraged us to bathe inside the Mediterranean Sea.
-The only downside is its wind, named *Le Mistral*, that sporadically blows its violent gusts several days a month.
-In that situation, it's safer to stay indoor and enjoy the comfort of sheltered place.
+As we arrived in Marseille, one of the first things that struck us was the abundance of sunshine.
+The city basks in a dry and warm climate for most of the year, with mild winters that rarely dip below freezing, and hot summers that invite a refreshing dip in the Mediterranean Sea.
+However, on occasion, a blustery wind known as *Le Mistral* can blow fiercely for several days at a time, making it more comfortable to seek refuge indoors until it passes.

 ### {{< translate "food" >}}
 {{< score 4 >}}
-Marseille's most famous specialty is *La Bouillabaisse*, which is a copious fish soup served with aïoli, a mayonnaise-like sauce filled with garlic.
-It used to be a meal prepared by fishermen to avoid wasting the unsold catch of the day.
-It has become an attraction that you can find at a rather high price at restaurants popular among tourists.
+In Marseille, the most renowned delicacy is undoubtedly *La Bouillabaisse,* a rich fish soup served with an exquisite garlic-infused aïoli sauce.
+It originated as a humble dish prepared by fishermen to avoid letting any unsold catch go to waste.
+However, it has since evolved into a sought-after specialty that can be enjoyed in restaurants popular among tourists, albeit at a premium price.

-But Marseille has a lot more to offer!
-Pizzas, for instance, are preferred by the locals.
-The craft of pizzas has reached great standards, with influences from Italy and Turkey, which give their unique flavours.
-It's a common sight to witness pizzas getting delivered directly to people chilling on the beaches after the apéro time.

-North African and Middle-Eastern cuisine restaurants are also notably widespread in the city.
-Although these are often overlooked because of their nonchalant appearance, we found satisfaction with the exotic flavours they offered.
+Yet, Marseille's culinary offerings extend far beyond its famous fish soup.
+The locals' preference for pizza is evident throughout the city, where the craft of pizza-making has reached new heights thanks to Italian and Turkish influences that impart unique and delightful flavors.
+It is not uncommon to spot pizza deliverymen zipping down to the beach to serve sunbathers enjoying their apéro time.

+In addition, the city boasts a wide range of North African and Middle Eastern restaurants that are often unassuming in appearance but offer exotic and flavorful dishes that we found to be quite satisfying.

-Plenty of other types of foreign cuisine can be found, such as Asian or South American ones, to accommodate all kinds of tastes and preferences.
-But in general, expect to have large portions as people in the South of France do not compromise quality and quantity.
+But the gastronomic adventure does not stop there.
+Marseille offers an array of foreign cuisine, such as Asian and South American, to cater to all palates and preferences.
+One can expect generous portions as the people of the South of France value both quality and quantity.

-Regarding the beverages, we could find excellent coffee at specialized shops in the South East of France.
-It contrasted with the rather watery coffee we had had in the rest of the country.
+As for beverages, we discovered exceptional coffee at specialized shops in the Southeast, which contrasted with the watery brews we had encountered elsewhere in the country.

-#### {{< translate vegetarian_friendly >}} {{< score 3 >}}
+#### {{< translate vegetarian_friendly >}}
+{{< score 3 >}}
-As pretty much everywhere in France, the vegetarian diet is a little bit disregarded as French are really proud of their cuisine, which is heavily based on meat.
-It is a little less the case in the cosmopolitan city of Marseille.
-However, the vegetarian options at the restaurants are often limited and less elaborated than the rest of the menu.
+As it is the case throughout much of France, vegetarianism is not given much attention, as the French take great pride in their cuisine, which prominently features meat.
+Nonetheless, in the cosmopolitan city of Marseille, vegetarianism is somewhat more accepted.
+Still, when it comes to dining out, vegetarian options are usually limited and less complex than the other offerings on the menu.

 #### Our recommendations
 |   Restaurants    |  Description  |